Tinnci/pymakr-vsc/README.md

-# Pymakr 2
+# Pymakr 2 (Tinnci Fork)

+**This is a fork of the original Pymakr VSCode extension, maintained by Tinnci, with a focus on improving compatibility with ESP32-S3 and potentially other devices.**

 ---

 ## Getting Started

-If you have a Pycom device, you can install this extension and you're ready to go.
+This extension helps you connect and interact with MicroPython devices like ESP32-S3 directly from VS Code.

 [GET_STARTED.md](./GET_STARTED.md)